evidentlyai/evidently/examples/integrations/grafana_monitoring_service/README.md

 To **add, or change** the way metrics are calculated (for example, use a different statistical test), you need to change the code.

-To calculate the metrics we use Evidently ```Analyzers```: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/.
+To calculate the metrics we use Evidently ```Analyzers```: https://github.com/evidentlyai/evidently/tree/main/src/evidently/analyzers

-For example, we use the ```DataDriftAnalyzer``` to calculate the Data Drift metrics: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/data_drift_analyzer.py
+For example, we use the ```DataDriftAnalyzer``` to calculate the Data Drift metrics: https://github.com/evidentlyai/evidently/blob/main/src/evidently/analyzers/data_drift_analyzer.py

 If you want to add or customize metrics, you need to check the implemendation of the corresponding ```Analyzer``` and ```Monitor```:
 - If the statistic you need **is calculated** in the Analyzer, but **not used** in Monitor, you can add it there by updating the Monitor code
 - If the statistic you need **is not calculated** in the Analyzer, than you should first add the metric to the Analyzer and than to Monitor

 For example, to add something to the Data Drift Dashboard:
-- Check if the metric you need is calculated in the ```DataDriftAnalyzer```: https://github.com/evidentlyai/evidently/blob/main/evidently/analyzers/data_drift_analyzer.py
+- Check if the metric you need is calculated in the ```DataDriftAnalyzer```: https://github.com/evidentlyai/evidently/blob/main/src/evidently/analyzers/data_drift_analyzer.py
 - If the metric is not implemented in ```Analyzer```, update the analyzer code and add this metric to the ```result``` dictionary
 - Update the ```metric``` method in ```DataDriftMonitor``` in order to yield the new metric
 - Visit the Grafana web interface and create a visual Dashboard for a new metric

 ### How to adapt the example to work with your ML service

-To adapt the example for a custom ML service, we recommend to copy the ```monitoring_service``` folder and rename it.
+To adapt the example for a custom ML service, we recommend to copy the ```grafana_monitoring_service``` folder and rename it.
 Then, take the following steps in the newly created directory:

 1. Update ```config.yaml``` to let ```evidently``` know how to parse the data correctly.
 The config file contains the following parts: